Marc Quinn announces a major public artwork in aid of refugees

 - The sculpture will be housed in a pavilion designed by Norman Foster with his Foundation ;

-- 50% of the funds Odyssey raises will go to the International Rescue Committee (one of the world’s largest refugee-focused NGOs), with the rest distributed to a group of further refugee organisations and programmes.
+- 50% of the funds Bloodcube raises will go to the International Rescue Committee (one of the world’s largest refugee-focused NGOs), with the rest distributed to a group of further refugee organisations and programmes.
 These will be selected by the trustees of Human Love, a UK charity established by Marc; and

-- Odyssey is supported by a global network of advocates who are giving their blood and voice, including prominent refugees Angok Mayen and George Okeny, as well as others including Anna Wintour, Paul McCartney and Arizona Muse, among many more.
+- Bloodcube is supported by a global network of advocates who are giving their blood and voice, including prominent refugees Angok Mayen and George Okeny, as well as others including Anna Wintour, Paul McCartney and Arizona Muse, among many more.

 Get Human.
 Get involved:

 To learn more about Bloodcube and how you can be part of it, visit www.bloodcube.org